manyatiwari/Final-Project/README.md

 # Final-Project
 This is my final prograd project.
-It is an e-commerce website called Potions.
+It is an e-commerce website called Aesthetic A:M.